OUR MISSION, VISION AND PASSION:

-Welcome to the official website for the Desert Daze Music Festival in Spences Bridge, British Columbia, Canada.
+Welcome to the official website of the Spences Bridge Desert Daze Music Festival!

 Desert Daze strives to present over its two days a widely diverse range of musical genres – from country & western, rock’n’roll, roots and blues, folk, indigenous and world music.
 We make a point of featuring many of the fantastic “home-grown” musicians and artisans from our own local communities, but also incorporate non-local artists from within the Thompson-Nicola Regional District and beyond.
 There is also a number of vendors and merchants on-site, usually locally based, who offer an interesting and eclectic array of food and merchandise.